- Books, Literature, and Writing»

 Silenced to share Jesus, tears swelled Timothy's eyes; yet, his Merry Christmas sweatshirt is still unremoved.

-Jesus removed from this public school; that evil one aspiring a hateful glare applauded at his plan gaining momentum, and the new Rules being enforced throughout the land where good has become evil and evil good.
+Jesus removed from this public school; that evil one aspiring a hateful glare applauded at his plan gaining momentum, and the new Rules enforced throughout the land where good has become evil and evil good.